LGBTQ rights in South Australia: Recognition of lesbian parents

-In 2010, the Family Relationships (Parentage) Amendment Act 2010 was a proposed law providing partial recognition of lesbian co-mothers in same-sex relationships and their children.
+In 2010, a bill was proposed providing partial recognition of lesbian co-mothers in same-sex relationships and their children.
 It was introduced by Greens member Tammy Jennings following the 2010 state election in the Legislative Council and passed via a conscience vote of 14–5 on 14 November 2010.
 It subsequently passed in the Legislative Assembly, also via a conscience vote, by 24–15 on 10 June 2011.
-The bill was subsequently given royal assent and became law on 23 June 2011, commencing on 15 December 2011.
+The bill was subsequently given royal assent and became law on 23 June 2011 becoming the Family Relationships (Parentage) Amendment Act 2010, commencing on 15 December 2011.

 In June 2015, the Family Relationships (Parentage Presumptions) Amendment Bill 2015 passed the upper house.
 The bill abolished the 3-year relationship requirement for parentage recognition.
 The bill passed the lower house in February 2016 by a margin of 29–12, with both the Government and Opposition having a conscience vote.
 Minor amendments to the bill in the lower house meant it had to return to the upper house for final approval, which occurred later that year.
-The bill received royal assent on 23 June 2016 and went into effect 3 months after being signed into law (i.e. from 23 September 2016).
+The bill received royal assent on 23 June 2016 becomng the Family Relationships (Parentage Presumptions) Amendment Act 2016 and went into effect 3 months after being signed into law (i.e. from 23 September 2016).